-After many years of struggling with addictive behaviors the pain became great enough that it caused me to realize that my life was unmanageable.
+After many years of struggling with addictive behaviors, the pain became great enough that it caused me to realize that my life had become unmanageable.
 My recovery process began in 2007 when I established a relationship with God.
-In 2014 I founded Ruth’s Way for Women to provide safe, quality housing and to assist women through their recovery process.
-I have a Certificate in Alcohol and Drug Counseling, am a Trainer/Facilitator for several organizations, am a Certified Addiction Recovery Coach, Recovery Coach Supervisor, and Certified Community Health Worker.
-As a trainer, I enjoy helping others learn and develop skills to assist others through their process.
+In 2014 I founded Ruth’s Way for Women.
+We offer women person centered support to assist them in building their recovery capital.
+I have a certificate in Alcohol and Drug Counseling, facilitate recovery-based trainings, am a Certified Addiction Recovery Coach, Recovery Coach Supervisor, and Certified Community Health Worker.
+As a trainer, I enjoy engaging with participants as they become self-aware, learn to facilitate problem solving solutions, and develop skills to remove stigma while they promote wellness.
 I serve as the Training Chair and Ethics Committee for the Massachusetts Alliance for Sober Housing.
-I am a Drug Court team member, participate with several community based organizations and coalitions.
-Today I am married to a wonderful man, have two amazing adult children, and am a puppy mom to the cutest puppy.
+I am a Recovery Court team member, participate with several community-based organizations and coalitions.
+Today I am married to a wonderful man, have two amazing adult children, and am a dog mom.

 Born and raised in NY .Have lived in Massachusetts for 23 years and worked for Beth Israel doctors form 23 years.
 Married 49 years have 2 daughters and 4 grandchildren